Walkthrough

 - Concept — why isolation and observability matter

-- Experts — best practices for Expert design
+- Experts — best practices for expert design

 - Sandbox Integration — infrastructure-level isolation